Online Therapy for California Residents

 Life transitions, or adjustments, are life stressors impacting one's quality of life.
 Some examples are starting school or a new career, getting married, transitioning out of the military, relocating, having a child, or retiring.

 Anxiety is a normal reaction to stress and can be beneficial in some situations.
 It can alert us to dangers and help us prepare and pay attention.
-Anxiety disorders differ from normal feelings of nervousness or anxiousness because they involve excessive fear or anxiety (e.g., difficulty controlling worry, unable to sleep or have restful sleep, feeling restless or on edge).
+Anxiety disorders differ from normal feelings of nervousness or anxiousness because they involve excessive fear or anxiety.
 Anxiety disorders are the most common mental health condition and affect nearly 30% of adults at some point in their life.

 Depression is a common and serious medical illness that negatively affects how you feel, the way you think, and how you act.
 Depression causes feelings of sadness, anger, and loss of interest in activities once enjoyed.
-It can lead to a variety of emotional and physical problems and decrease a person’s ability to function in their personal and professional life (e.g., not wanting to get out of bed, changes in appetite, changes in sleep, isolating, feeling hopeless or helpless, or thoughts of suicide).
+It can lead to a variety of emotional and physical problems and decrease a person’s ability to function in their personal and professional life.